 2. SOURCES

 This Policy and its related procedures has been prepared in compliance with and having regard to the Education Acts; the Children Act 2004; the Education (Independent School Standards) Regulation 2014; “Working Together to Safeguard Children 2015”; “Keeping Children Safe in Education 2016”; “Protecting children from radicalisation: the prevent duty 2015”; Ofsted guidance; and procedures produced by the London Safeguarding Children Board (LSCB).
-Staff are required to confirm that they have read Part 1 of ‘Keeping Children Safe in Education’ and that mechanisms are in place to assist staff to understand and
+Staff are required to confirm that they have read Part 1 of ‘Keeping Children Safe in Education’ and that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part One.

 3. SAFEGUARDING